houghtos/AWS-Spot-Price-History/README.md

 # AWS-Spot-Price-History
-Simple module to give historical pricing for spot EC2 instances.
+Stand alone module to give historical pricing for spot EC2 instances.

 ## Requirements:
 1. AWS CLI to be installed and usable from your machine's command line.